 A $15 fee (plus taxes) is charged when you order an Electric Circuit card.
 If you are a new member, don’t forget that you will have to deposit funds into your account when you receive your card so that you can charge your vehicle at Electric Circuit charging stations.

 Please note that all the fees associated with Electric Circuit services are also outlined out in the mobile app.

 Electric Circuit charging stations allow electric vehicle (EV) drivers to top up their batteries on long trips.
 You will likely do most of your basic charging at home or work.

 To see the locations of our charging stations, please check the interactive map found on the Electric Circuit website or use the Electric Circuit mobile app.

 Have you gone well beyond the charge level recommended by the app?
-Don’t hesitate to request a new itinerary using your most recent position and charge level.
+You can request a new itinerary using your most recent position and charge level.

 The app uses historical data from comparable vehicles (make/model/battery) and weather conditions to estimate your charge time.
 Of course, the actual conditions could be very different.
-Because of this, ensure that your vehicle has sufficient range to reach the next charging location on your route.
-Don’t forget that you can monitor your charge level in real time using the mobile app.
+You can always personalize your trip by adjusting several settings, including heating or air conditioning and number of passengers, etc.

 Calculating a route involves a great deal of data—charging locations, station wait times, weather, topography and so on.
 If you still feel your route is the better one, then by all means tell our developers, who draw on user feedback to develop newer versions of the app.